Kiranhashmi/Library-Management-System/README.md

 Session Management:

 Secure session cookies are configured with HttpOnly and SameSite=Strict attributes to prevent JavaScript access and cross-site request issues.
-Sessions are set to expire after 30 minutes of inactivity (PERMANENT_SESSION_LIFETIME).
+Sessions expire after 30 minutes of inactivity (PERMANENT_SESSION_LIFETIME).
 In production, SESSION_COOKIE_SECURE should be enabled for HTTPS-only cookies.